wpeka/gdpr-cookie-consent/README.md

 - Categorise cookies into 'Necessary', 'Marketing', 'Analytics', 'Preferences', and 'Unclassified' categories.

-- Show a subtle, non-intrusive cookie consent notice bar on your website.
+- Show a subtle, non-intrusive cookie consent notice on your website.

+- Show cookie consent notice as a Banner, Popup, or Widget.

-- Fully customisable cookie bar.
+- Fully customisable cookie consent notice.
 Customise the text, colours and fonts to match your website's design.

 - Get granular cookie consent for cookie categories of their choice.

+- Show cookie information on your privacy policy or any other page with an easy to use WordPress shortcode. `[wpl_cookie_details]`

 <blockquote>